bb-imaging/technical-assessment/README.md

 1) submit your project.
 Your project should be contained in a public github repo.
 Once complete, please send the link to alison@bbimaging.net.

-2) schedule a 60 minute project review the project with the team.
+2) schedule a 60 minute meeting to review the project with the team.
 Please [use this link](https://calendly.com/alisoncamp/60min) to schedule.
-In order to give our team time to review, please schedule your review for the following day (or as soon as appropriate) after your project submission.
+In order to give our team time to review, schedule your review for the following day (or as soon as appropriate) after your project submission.

-You will be compensated $300 for the submitting the project.
+You will be compensated $300 for the project.

 Questions?
-Please feel free reach out to to alison@bbimaging.net!
+Please feel free reach out to alison@bbimaging.net!